 As the Accounting Officer of Dipaleseng Local Municipality, I thank the Council for entrusting me with a great opportunity to prove myself to serve in this promising and developmental institution.
-I thank especially the community for this opportunity and also give assurance that we will serve with commitment and integrity.
+I thank especially the community for this opportunity and give assurance that we will serve with commitment and integrity.

-We that the community and all stakeholders for the participation towards the first review of the 6th Generation IDP document and take this opportunity to introduce the Draft 2024/25 IDP document for your consideration and commenting.
-Your valued contributions is once more required to consolidate this document before our Honourable Executive Mayor tables the final document before Council for approval on or before 31st May 2024.
+We thank the community and all stakeholders for the participation towards the first review of the 6th Generation IDP document and take this opportunity to introduce the final 2024/25 IDP document.

-The process of reviewing this 6th Generation IDP document has been guided by Section 34 of the Local Government: Municipal Systems Act, (No 32 of 2000) which necessitated the approval and adoption of a Review Process Plan as demanded by Section 28 of this Act.
+The process of reviewing this 6th Generation IDP document has been guided by Section 34 of the Local

+Government: Municipal Systems Act, (No 32 of 2000) which necessitated the approval and adoption of a Review Process Plan as demanded by Section 28 of this Act.
 Our process plan has been very systematic in distinct phases and a combination of a hybrid consultative approach with National, Provincial spheres of government and a wide range of stakeholders internally and externally.

-This draft 2024/25 IDP presented herein therefore focuses on composite developmental aspects that are aimed at improving service delivery efforts in the municipality through organisational performance management, improving workforce skills, resources and innovative service delivery mechanisms.
+This final 2024/25 IDP presented herein therefore focuses on composite developmental aspects that are aimed at improving service delivery efforts in the municipality through organisational performance management, improving workforce skills, resources, and innovative service delivery mechanisms.